-Scripture tells us: The wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who hold (suppress) the truth in unrighteousness (Romans 1:18).
+Apostle Paul wrote: The wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who hold (suppress) the truth in unrighteousness (Romans 1:18).
 To them that are contentious (self-seeking), and do not obey the truth, but obey unrighteousness; indignation and wrath, tribulation and anguish, upon every soul of man that does evil, of the Jew first, and also of the Gentile (all of mankind); but glory, honor, and peace to every man that works good to the Jew first, and also to the Gentile (Romans 2:8-10).

-A Sunday school commentary noted: God, having power and authority to create, also has power and authority to destroy that which He creates; this was shown by the Flood.
+It was noted that God, having power and authority to create, also has power and authority to destroy that which He creates; this was shown by the Flood.
 When humans become so evil, that every thought and imagination of the human mind and heart was only evil continually, God decided to destroy from the earth the humans He had created.
 To give live and take away life are both within God's authority.

-Whereby the world that then was (Pre-flood days of Noah), being overflowed with water, perished: but the heavens and the earth which are now, by the same word are kept in store, reserved unto fire against (until) the day of judgment and perdition (destruction) of ungodly men (2 Peter 3:6-7).
+Whereby the world that then was (pre-Flood days of Noah), being overflowed with water, perished: but the heavens and the earth which are now, by the same word are kept in store, reserved unto fire against (until) the day of judgment and perdition (destruction) of ungodly men (2 Peter 3:6-7).

-Scripture gives reference to the lack of concern in the days of Lot: As it was in the days of Lot (prior to the coming destruction of Sodom and Gomorrah); they did eat, they drank, they brought, they sold, they planted, they built; but the same day that Lot went out of Sodom it rained fire and brimstone from heaven (God's wrath), and destroyed them all.
-Even so shall it in the day when the Son of man (Jesus' coming) shall be revealed (Luke 17:26-29).
+Scripture gives reference to the lack of concern as in the days of Lot: As it was in the days of Lot (prior to the coming destruction of Sodom and Gomorrah); they did eat, they drank, they brought, they sold, they planted, they built; but the same day that Lot went out of Sodom it rained fire and brimstone from heaven (God's wrath), and destroyed them all.
+Even so shall it in the day when the Son of man (Jesus' return) shall be revealed (Luke 17:26-29).